kamikat/moshi-jsonapi/README.md

 // Deserialize
 Document<Article> document2 = adapter.fromJson(...);
-assert document2.get() instanceof Article assert document2.get().getContext() == document2
+assert document2.get() instanceof Article assert document2.get().getDocument() == document2
 ```

-All resources added/included into a `Document` will have a back-reference which can be accessed from `Resource.getContext`.
+All resources added/included in a `Document` will keep a reference which can be accessed from `Resource.getDocument`.

 ### Fallback